Stuffed Morels with Chicken and Cheese

 • 34 g dried jumbo morels

-• 125 g ground chicken (or substitute with ground turkey)
+• 125 g ground chicken (or substitute with cooked rice for a vegetarian version)

 • ½ small onion